csc7/PP4_CI_WQCS/README.md

 ___
 # **4 .
 Wireframes**

-Wireframes were developed in order to gather all goals, user stories, requirements and expectations, and have the design references for desktop, tablet and mobile devices.
+Wireframes were developed in order to gather goals, user stories, requirements and expectations, and have the design references for desktop, tablet and mobile devices.
 Please check the PDFs files for each case in the following links:

 <details>
-    <summary>Desktop Wireframe Image for Functions Page</summary>
+    <summary>Desktop Wireframe Image for Instructions Page</summary>

 ![Desktop Wireframe Image for Functions Page](docs/wireframes/wireframe-desktop-functions.PNG)
 </details>
 <details>
-    <summary>Desktop Wireframe Image for Generator Page</summary>
+    <summary>Desktop Wireframe Image for Weather Page</summary>

 ![Desktop Wireframe Image for Generator Page](docs/wireframes/wireframe-desktop-generator.PNG)
 </details>
 <details>
-    <summary>Desktop Wireframe Image for Quiz Page</summary>
+    <summary>Desktop Wireframe Image for Blog Page</summary>

 ![Desktop Wireframe Image for Quiz Page](docs/wireframes/wireframe-desktop-quiz.PNG)
 </details>